mbarquin/slim-dynamic-routing/readme.md

 * **getApp()**
 Instances and returns a new \Slim\App Instance with all previous params implemented.

 Now you only have to extend the SlimDR ParentController on your controllers or implement **ControllerInterface** by yourself on your parent controller.
 This implementation is intended to avoid *Service Location anti-pattern*, our controllers must provide a way of communicating which are their dependencies.
-In this way our controllers will not depend on containers, only in the services we need to really use.
+In this way our controllers will not depend on containers, only on the services we really need to use.

 ```php
     /**